MaterializeInc/materialize/doc/developer/design/README.md

    a PR comment.
 8. If you do not get explicit approvals in the meeting, keep iterating until you do.
 You can do this asynchronously or synchronously.
-   If you’ve gone through multiple iterations and are struggling to get the required approvals, get help from your manager.
+   If you've gone through multiple iterations and are struggling to get the required approvals, get help from your manager.

 ### Approval